nealcaren/crisis-and-opportunity-books/books/there-is-confusion/there-is-confusion.md

 nobody could stand against him.
 Used to wait for the men on a Saturday night, white and colored.
 He'd meet'em in the bar and treat, and then ask'em in on a little game.
 And they'd play, till they was cleaned out.
-Then he'd give 'em another drink, and clap 'em on the back.
-Perhaps he'd hand 'em back a dollar.
+Then he'd give ’em another drink, and clap ’em on the back.
+Perhaps he'd hand ’em back a dollar.
 'Better luck next time old man!'
 And they'd come back the next Saturday night, the poor fools.
 Some of them blowed their brains out, they got so far back in their debts."